 Nevertheless, here are some of the amazing features offered by top video APIs and SDKs, and are considered to be the best way to scale an app.

-Top 19 Best Features That are Mandatory To Build Your Own Live Video Call App with Top APIs & SDKs
+19 Best Features To Build Live Video Call App With Top APIs And SDKs

 1. Secure Call Recording